frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 ```

 **Unstaking thaw period**
-We change the thaw period to begin at the first block of next Epoch instead of immediately.
+Changes the thaw period to begin at the first block of next RewardEra instead of immediately.

 ### Changes to extrinsics
 ```rust